Water Savings for Multi-Residential Properties

 Outdoors

-- Use water outdoors on the right day and time according to the Water Conservation Bylaw from May 31 to September 30 each year.
+- Use water outdoors on the right day and time according to the Water Conservation By-law.
+The by-law is in effect from May 31 to September 30 each year.

 - If rain is not enough, water early in the morning.
 Midday wind and hot sun will evaporate the water meant for your grass/plants.

-- If using an automatic irrigation system, set your watering time within the by-law hours of 5:30-10 a.m. and/or 7-11 p.m. on the assigned day for your address.
+- Set watering time on automatic irrigation systems within the by-law hours of 5:30-10 a.m. and/or 7-11 p.m. on the assigned day for your address.
 Check regularly for leaks.

 - Choose plants that don’t need much water and are suited to our local climate.